NoahT/RGB-HSL-Palette/CONTRIBUTING.md

 4. When writing the proposed patch, ensure that appropriate unit tests are written beforehand.
 This falls back onto the [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) work cycle, and ensures greater code coverage as well as improving the credibility of any proposed solution.

 ### Example
 **Title**: *Improved precision for colors between HSL and RGB spaces*

 **Description**: *The use of integers for storing ordered triplets in RGBColor.java caused colors from HSL space to lose important precision, since these values were being truncated.
 To fix this, I changed the instance variables for storing red, green, and blue to use doubles instead.
 Two additional unit tests were added to RGBColorTest.java.
 The first unit test was added in order to check whether HSL -> RGB -> HSL transformations yield the starting color in HSL space.
 Similarly, another unit test was included in order to check whether RGB -> HSL -> RGB transformations yield the starting color in RGB space.*

-## Adding new features
+## Proposing new features
-New features for promoting this library are always encouraged.
-Given the scope of this project, it remains important to obey the guidelines listed below:
+Feature proposals are always welcome.
+The guidelines listed below should be followed before proposing new features:

 1. Check to see whether a similar feature was already proposed.
 Just like with proposals for bugs, it is possible that another contributor is already working on developing the same feature.
 Instances in which there exists a notable degree of distinction between your proposal and another individual's proposal will be handled on a case-by-case basis.
 2. If your intended feature has not yet been worked on, include an issue with the **enhancement** label, as well as a **title** and **description** that clearly addresses the intended feature.
 The description should include an explanation of what the intended feature should be, as well as how this feature holds significance with respect to this library's initial intentions.
 Any features that persist beyond this library's purpose will be denied.

+### Example
+**Title**: *Add support for alpha-transparency*

+**Description**: *Color provided in this library currently have support for HSL and RGB.
+Given that transparency also plays some degree in how overlapping colors behave, it is important to modify HSLColor.java and RGBColor.java in order to include instances for preserving transparency.*

+## Adding new features
+Given the scope of this project, it remains important to obey the guidelines listed below before submitting pull requests for new features:

-3. Your proposed feature must be directly addressed and accepted on the associated issue.
+1. Your proposed feature must be directly addressed and accepted on the associated issue.
 This is done in order to avoid numerous people working on the same issue, while also adhering to this library's purpose.
-4. After forking this repository, you should place all of your work under a branch labeled *username-rgb-hsl*, where username represents your Github username.
+2. After forking this repository, you should place all of your work under a branch labeled *username-rgb-hsl*, where username represents your Github username.
-5. Your pull request, when completed with the necessary unit tests, should be merged into the branch labeled *experimental*.
+3. Your pull request, when completed with the necessary unit tests, should be merged into the branch labeled *experimental*.
 Include a **title** and **description** that clearly addresses the feature (as well as any unit tests added) of the associated problem.
 Any pull requests into *master* will be rejected.
 Pull requests into *master* are only accepted once a new release is ready to be made.
-6. Similarly to patches, when writing the proposed feature, ensure that appropriate unit tests are written beforehand.
+4. Similarly to patches, when writing the proposed feature, ensure that appropriate unit tests are written beforehand.
 This falls back onto the [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) work cycle, and ensures a high degree of code coverage is maintained as this project scales with contributions.

 ### Example

-**Title**: *Add support for alpha-transparency*
+**Title**: *Included support for alpha-transparency*

-**Description**: *Color provided in this library currently have support for HSL and RGB.
-Given that transparency also plays some degree in how overlapping colors behave, it is important to extend HSLColor.java and RGBColor.java in order to include instances for preserving transparency.*
+**Description**: *The addition of a field for tracking transparency in colors in RGB and HSL space was added to RGBColor.java and HSLColor.java.
+In order to ensure these fields worked, the associated unit tests for HSLColor.java and RGBColor.java were changed in order to include values for transparency.*